-- 4. The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised. - 5.
-The instrument appointing a proxy must be deposited at the registered office of the Company at Lot 8 & 9, Block A, 2nd Floor, Damai Point Commercial Centre, Off Jalan Damai, Luyang, 88300 Kota Kinabalu, Sabah not less than forty-eight (48) hours before the time appointed for holding the meeting or adjournment thereof. - 6.
-Date of Record of Depositors for the purpose of determining Members' entitlement to attend, participate, speak and vote at the Annual General Meeting is 12
+The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised.

+The instrument appointing a proxy must be deposited at the registered office of the Company at Lot 8 & 9, Block A, 2nd Floor, Damai Point Commercial Centre, Off Jalan Damai, Luyang, 88300 Kota Kinabalu, Sabah or via electronic means through the Securities Services e-Portal at https://sshsb.net.my not less than forty-eight (48) hours before the time appointed for holding the meeting or adjournment thereof.
+Please follow the procedures set out in the Administrative Guide of the 26th AGM. - 6.
+Date of Record of Depositors for the purpose of determining Members' entitlement to attend, participate, speak and vote at the Annual General Meeting is 13 - May 2022.
+The 26th AGM will be conducted virtually at the Broadcast Venue, the members are advised to refer to the Administrative Guide of the 26th AGM on the registration and voting process for the said meeting.